Keep Your Brain Buzzing with these Free Brain Games for Seniors

 The benefits of playing Sudoku also include getting sense of accomplishment from unravelling a problem, creating order and finishing tasks.
 If you enjoy bringing order to a situation of uncertainty and experiencing the feeling of accomplishment that comes from completing tasks, Sudoku is for you!

-Mahjong is a Great Brain Game for Older Adults
+Mahjong – A Great Brain Game for Older Adults Who Love Puzzles

 The type of social connection that comes from playing games like Mahjong, by the way, is thought by some neurologists like Dr. Alan Mazurek at Mt.
 Sinai Hospital to be one of the most important elements of keeping our brain healthy.
 This was reinforced in my own interview with Dr. Cynthia Green.